 > Note:

-> This guide describes the TOML file structure that only applies to [checkout UI](/docs/api/checkout-ui-extensions), [admin UI](/docs/api/admin-extensions), [customer account UI](/docs/api/customer-account-ui-extensions), [product configuration](/docs/apps/build/product-merchandising/bundles/add-merchant-config-ui), [Shopify Flow triggers](/docs/apps/build/flow/triggers), [Shopify Flow actions](/docs/apps/build/flow/actions), [Shopify Flow templates](/docs/apps/build/flow/templates), and [Shopify Functions](/docs/apps/build/functions) extensions.
+> This guide describes the TOML file structure that only applies to [checkout UI](/docs/api/checkout-ui-extensions), [admin UI](/docs/api/admin-extensions), [customer account UI](/docs/api/customer-account-ui-extensions), [product configuration](/docs/apps/build/product-merchandising/bundles/product-configuration-extension/add-merchant-config-ui), [Shopify Flow triggers](/docs/apps/build/flow/triggers), [Shopify Flow actions](/docs/apps/build/flow/actions), and [Shopify Flow templates](/docs/apps/build/flow/templates) extensions.

 >

-> The TOML file structure for other extensions follow a different pattern:
+> The TOML file structure for other extensions is described in the following topics:

 >